-Approval to accept quotations and tenders is summarised in the table below.
+Approval to accept quotations and tenders, if payment is to be made by the Authority, is summarised in the table below.

-Contract Sum Accepting Quotations/Tenders Approval Required Up to £2,000 If lowest quote, accept.
+Contract sum Accepting quotations/tenders approval required Up to £2,000 If lowest quote, accept subject to checking of the tender.
 If accept other than lowest quote, reasons to be recorded and retained by buying officer.
-Above £2,000 up to £20,000 If lowest quote, accept.
-If wish to accept other than the lowest quote, report to be submitted to Director with Line Management Responsibility to obtain approval.
-Over £20,000 and up to £100,000 Buying officer must submit written report to Director Administration to obtain approval prior to acceptance.
-In excess of £100,000 Buying officer must submit written report to Authority to obtain approval prior to acceptance.
+Above £2,000 up to £20,000 If lowest quote, accept subject to checking of the tender If wish to accept other than the lowest quote or if there is not sufficient budget provision, a report to be submitted to Corporate Board Member with line management responsibility to obtain approval.
+Over £20,000 and up to £100,000 Buying officer must submit written report to Head of Finance and Procurement to obtain approval prior to acceptance.
+In excess of £100,000 Acceptance of tender to be considered by the Authority.
+If lowest quote, accept subject to checking of the tender.
+Buying officer must submit written report to Authority to obtain approval if wish to accept other than the lowest tender or if there is not sufficient budget provision.